akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 :::

 To edit an attribute:
-1. Go to `Settings/Attributes`.
+1. Go to `Settings/Attributes`
-2. Select the attribute to edit in the datagrid and click on the line or on the shortcut.
+2. Select the attribute to edit in the datagrid and click on the line or on the shortcut
 ![image](../img/dummy.png)
-3. Change the properties and click on `Save`.
+3. Change the properties and click on `Save`
 ![image](../img/dummy.png)

 ## Validation for the different attribute types